putianyi889/Miscellaneous/扫雷/GSC Guide.md

 **NOTE**: Only >=10bbbv beg games are counted.

 At the start of a GSC, the host will announce a random token.
 You need to append this token to your player identification text to prove that the games are played after the tournament starts.
 After the end, you will have 15 minutes to gather and submit your videos which means that the deadline is 4:15 UTC.

+## FAQ

+### Do I need to provide my real name?
+You only need your [minesweepergame.com](https://minesweepergame.com/) account or [saolei.wang](http://www.saolei.wang/Main/Index.asp) account.
+You will need to provide your real name to minesweepergame.com but you can choose to hide your real name and show your nickname instead.
+You must use your real name on saolei.wang.

+### Where do I get the token?
+Please focuse on [saolei.wang BBS](http://www.saolei.wang/BBS/Title.asp?Id=20355) which will announce first and [minesweepergame.com forum](https://minesweepergame.com/forum/viewtopic.php?f=14&p=4336&sid=575c9f5862c6c041b9047cc1e4cd26ea#p4336) which will announce second.
+Otherwise you will need to ask others or wait for someone to forward the information.

 # Arbiter FAQ